Keerthan-08/BACKEND-25BCE2522/README.md

   venv (Virtual Environment):
   I set this up first.
 It’s supposed to be a clean, isolated space for all my software libraries.
   I installed Django, Channels, and the Djongo connector here.
+  Later i dedleted it coz it took a lot of space
+  So when you run this you can use a virual environment

   manage.py:
   This is the standard control script for Django.